NikolasSi/isalos.docs.github.io/docs/analytics/42classification.md

 ## See also

-The model generated by any of the `k Nearest Neighbors (kNN)`, `Multiple Layer Perceptron (MLP)`, `Radial Basis Function (RBF)`, `XGBoost`, `J48`, or `Random Forest` classification algorithms can be applied to any input data through the [`Existing Model Utilization`](https://www.docs.isalos.novamechanics.com/existing-model-utilization.html) function (e.g., a classification algorithm trained from the training set data of a machine learning model can be applied to the test/external set data).
+The model generated by any of the `k Nearest Neighbors (kNN)`, `Fully Connected Neural Network`, `Radial Basis Function Network`, `XGBoost`, `J48 Decision Tree`, or `Random Forest` classification algorithms can be applied to any input data through the [`Existing Model Utilization`](https://www.docs.isalos.novamechanics.com/existing-model-utilization.html) function (e.g., a classification algorithm trained from the training set data of a machine learning model can be applied to the test/external set data).

 ### Workflows
 {: .no_toc }